-The lens on the left eye shows good centration, movement and a consistent tendency for the mark to drift right by 10° from the 6 o'clock position following a forced blink.
-Since the manifest refraction called for a power of -4.75D, adjust for the vertex distance and reduce the sphere by 0.25D and prescribe the -1.75D cylinder.
-Compensate for the 10° axis drift by subtracting it from the manifest refraction.
+The orientation mark on the left lens rotates right from the 6 o'clock position by $10^{\circ}$ and remains stable in this position.

-Here is the Rx Prescribed:
+Since the manifest refraction called for a power of -4.75D, compensating for vertex distance the sphere is reduced by 0.25D to -4.50D.
+The cylinder power will be -1.75D.
+Compensate for the $10^{\circ}$ axis drift by subtracting it from the manifest refraction axis.

-O.S. -4.50 -1.75 x 80
+Here is the Rx Prescribed: O.S. -4.50D / -1.75D x 80°

 If vision is acceptable, perform a slit lamp examination to assess adequate fit (centration and movement).
-If fit is acceptable, dispense the lenses instructing the patient to return in one week for reassessment (see dispensing and follow up information in PATIENT MANAGEMENT).
+If fit is acceptable, dispense the lenses instructing the patient to return in one week for reassessment (see dispensing and follow-up information in PATIENT MANAGEMENT).